ruilisi/rails-pangu/README.md

 #### 🚀 Rails API only

-It is common to use frontend js libraries like `react`, `vuejs` to replace `rails view` in mordern web deveopment
+It is common to use frontend js libraries like `react`, `vuejs` to replace `rails view` in modern web development

 #### 🚀 Devise [Repo](https://github.com/plataformatec/devise)